chrisross10/Trains/README.md

 ## Windows
 + If you are using a Windows machine, make sure you have .NET 4.5.2 or higher [installed](https://www.microsoft.com/en-gb/download/details.aspx?id=48130) first.

-+ MSBuild comes out of the box with .NET.
++ MSBuild comes out of the box with .NET, so if you already have .NET installed, you won't need to install MSBuild.

 ## Mac/Linux
 + Please refer to the official Github repository for installation [instructions](https://github.com/Microsoft/msbuild) on various platforms.